 How to Give Feedback Effectively

-According to a recent article in Talent Management magazine (May 2012), approximately 21 million Americans are planning to change jobs in 2012 and that’s despite the still high unemployment rate and an unstable economy.
-The article further goes on to emphasize the importance of performance management, one component of which is ongoing and effective feedback as a mechanism to offset this migration of talent.
+Approximately 21 million Americans are planning to change jobs this year and that’s despite the still high unemployment rate and an unstable economy, according to Talent Management magazine.
+The TM article emphasizes the importance of performance management, one component of which is ongoing and effective feedback as a mechanism to offset this migration of talent.

 So what does all this mean?
-What is this concept and how do you provide feedback effectively and constructively?
+How do you provide feedback effectively and constructively in practice?

 Common themes in effective feedback